 Skip to contents

-Validate whether a variable points to a certain exiting column in a table.
+Validate whether a variable points to a certain existing column in a table.

 Usage